 After the dialog appears on the screen, the user enters information by a combination of typing and selecting from pre-defined choices.
-Figure 7 shows the result of the user having filled in information for a new appointment titled "Dentist".
+Figure 6 shows the result of the user having filled in information for a new appointment titled "Dentist".
 The dentist appointment has a date, start time, and duration, but no end date since it is non-recurring.
 Since this is the user's first time on the Calendar Tool, the only pre-defined appointment category is "Holiday".
 For the dentist appointment, the user decides to create a new category called 'personal'.

 To create a new appointment category, the user initially selects the down arrow next to the 'Category' display box.
-In response, the system displays the menu shown in Figure 8.
-Since the user wants to create a new category, she selects the 'Edit ...' command at the bottom of the menu, whereupon the system displays the dialog shown in Figure 9.
-The user then selects the 'Add' button, which brings up the dialog in Figure 10.
-To create the new 'personal' category, the user types into the 'Category Name:' text box, and then selects 'Purple' from the color selection menu, as shown in Figure 11.
-The user then presses the 'OK' button to confirm the creation of the new category.
-To complete the edit, the user presses the 'Done' button in the still pending edit-categories dialog.
-At this point, the system adds the purple-colored text for the newly created category, as shown in Figure 12.
+In response, the system displays the menu shown in Figure 7.
+Since the user wants to create a new category, she selects the 'Edit ...' command at the bottom of the menu, whereupon the system displays the dialog shown in Figure 8.
+The user then selects the 'Add' button.
+In response, the system displays the dialog in Figure 9.
+To create the new 'personal' category, the user types into the 'Category' Name:' text box, and then selects 'Purple' from the color selection menu, as shown in Figure 10.
+The user then presses the 'OK' button to confirm the